-"At the same time, there are millions and millions of boys in this world dying of starvation – boys beautiful in body and in mind.
+"At the same time, there are millions and millions of children in this world dying of starvation–children beautiful in body and in mind.
 But they are nothing to me.
 Let them all die.
 I am apt to kill them all to save this one rascal to whom I have given birth.
 This is what you call love.
 Not I. Not I. This is brutality."

 – Swami Vivekananda